Do you live in a country where a long siesta in the middle of the day is the norm? Can you take quick naps at work to recharge your mental batteries?

-In London, I’d never take more than 30 minutes for my lunch, sometimes even choosing to eat a sandwich at my desk.
-It made the afternoon a bit of a slog at times – but it also meant I’d finish earlier.
+In England, I never took more than 30 minutes for lunch.
+Sometimes I’d just eat a sandwich at my desk and keep working.
+It made the afternoon a bit of a slog – but it also meant I’d finish earlier.

 In Spain, that was unthinkable.
-Like everyone else in the town, I had to leave for an extended lunch break (and sleep if I wanted to), returning to work a couple of hours later.
+Like everyone else in Utrera, I had to leave for an extended lunch break, and return to work a couple of hours later.

-It took me time to adjust to this new way of life and work, with its very different feel to the ‘regular’ 9 to 5 that most western countries adhere to.
+It took me time to adjust to this new way of life and work, with its very different feel to the ‘regular’ 9 to 5 that I was used to.

 Siestas around the world

-And many Chinese workers settle down at their desks for a daily, hour long nap.
-This comes from an interpretation of article 43 of Chinese law.
-I’m not sure whether this is exactly what the government had in mind when they say people have a ‘right to rest,’ but workers now see this type of siesta as a fundamental right.
+I’m not sure whether this is exactly what the government had in mind when they say people have a ‘right to rest’.
+But workers now see this type of siesta as a fundamental right.

 Sleep experts have also been known to advise against a nap during the day.
 In theory, daytime sleep can interrupt your natural circadian rhythm, making it harder to sleep at night.

-However, researchers now think that napping shouldn’t be seen as a sign of poor sleep hygiene.
-Short naps (between 15 to 20 minutes long) have been shown to improve your cognitive functions for the rest of the working day.
+Short naps (between 15 to 20 minutes long) have been shown to improve your cognitive functions for the rest of the working day:

 The power of cat naps

-Other researchers have explored the benefits of napping on memory.
-In a 2007 study in Germany, participants were given a list of words to remember.
-They then spent the next hour doing combinations of napping and distracting activities.
+Other researchers have explored the benefits of napping for memory.
+In a study in Germany, participants were given a list of words to remember.

 The end of the siesta?

-There may be advantages to taking a nap during the day, but there are also some practical drawbacks, some of which have a huge impact on people’s lives.
+There may be advantages to taking a nap during the day.
+But there are also practical drawbacks, some of which have a huge impact on people’s lives.